Pest sprays, fertilizers and many other gardening products can be harmful and we have some tips. Look here for information on glyphosate too.

-You should remember:
+You should remember that:

-- ‘Natural’, ‘organic’, and ‘environmentally friendly’ products can still be hazardous
+- ‘natural’, ‘organic’, and ‘environmentally friendly’ products can still be hazardous.

-- You should always keep gardening products in their original packages or containers.
+- you should always keep gardening products in their original packages or containers.

-Have a think about what products you really need to maintain your garden, and seek advice from your garden centre or other places where you buy products.
+Think about what products you really need to maintain your garden, and seek advice from your garden centre or other places where you buy products.

 When you’re thinking of buying new products:

-- Avoid buying large quantities of a product unless you are sure you will use it soon.
+- avoid buying large quantities of a product unless you are sure you will use it soon.

 Take care while you garden

 Before you get to work in the garden, check the back of all the products you plan to use to see what you can do to keep yourself and others safe.
-Make sure to:

 - Wear gloves, and check the label to see if you need other protection like a face mask or safety glasses.

-- Keep products away from your eyes and face, and off your skin
+- Keep products away from your eyes and face, and off your skin.

 - Choose a calm day.
 Wind can blow products into your eyes and face, or onto other people.

 - Be very careful if you are working near streams or other water.
 Many garden products should not be used near water.
-Never pour leftover products down storm water drains.
+Never pour leftover products down stormwater drains.